1-bit computing: 1-bit

 This architecture was considered superior for programs making decisions rather than performing arithmetic computations, for ladder logic as well as for serial data processing.

 There are also several design studies for 1-bit architectures in academia, and corresponding 1-bit logic can also be found in programming.

 Several early massively parallel computers used 1-bit architectures for the processors as well.
 Examples include the May 1983 Goodyear MPP and the 1985 Connection Machine.
 By using a 1-bit architecture for the individual processors a very large array (e.g. the Connection Machine had 65,536 processors) could be constructed with the chip technology available at the time.
 In this case the slow computation of a 1-bit processor was traded off against the large number of processors.

-1-bit CPUs can now be considered obsolete; not many kinds have ever been produced, still as of 2022 some MC14500B chips are available from brokers for obsolete parts.